esteinig/sketchy/README.md

 **`v0.3.a11: public test build, conda install`**

-`Sketchy` is an online lineage matching algorithm for real-time genotyping and susceptibility prediction in bacterial pathogens using nanopore sequencing platforms.
+`Sketchy` is an online lineage hashing algorithm for real-time genotyping of bacterial pathogens from uncorrected nanopore reads.
 Currently supported species are *Staphylococcus aureus*,  *Klebsiella pneumoniae* and *Mycobacterium tuberculosis*.
+Please see the preprint for guidance on the limitations of `Sketchy`.
+In addition to validated alternatives for current genotyping schemes, the following species are planned for the next major release:

+* *Burkholderia pseudomallei*
+* *Escherichia coli*
+* *Streptococcus spp.*
+* *Pseudomonas spp.*

 ### Install
 ---